cheatfate/nimcrypto/README.md

 ## Documentation

 For usage examples of the below algorithm implementations see each module's individual page.
+In depth documentation also available at [Nimbus Libs](https://nimbus-libs.status.im).

 ### [nimcrypto/hash](docs/hash.md)